-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Evarts, Kentucky, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise City of Evarts, Kentucky's basic financial statements, and have issued our report thereon dated October 15, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Evarts (City), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated July 1, 2024.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-Management of City of Evarts, Kentucky is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit of the financial statements, we considered City of Evarts, Kentucky's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Evarts, Kentucky's internal control.
-Accordingly, we do not express an opinion on the effectiveness of City of Evarts, Kentucky's internal control.
+In planning and performing our audit of the financial statements, we considered the City of Evart's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Evarts' internal control.
+Accordingly, we do not express an opinion on the effectiveness of City of Evarts' internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
-We consider the deficiency described in the accompanying letter of findings and responses to be a material weakness as item 2021-001.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+We consider the deficiency described in the accompanying letter of findings and responses to be a material weakness as item 2023-001.